Bookkeeping for law firms: Essential accounting practices for compliance & clarity

 Each of these creates both compliance risks and audit-trail problems.
 Systems that prevent these errors are more reliable than processes that catch them after the fact.
 For a deeper look at obligations, see the guide on IOLTA trust account compliance.

-When money becomes revenue, matters for both compliance and clarity.
+A client payment is not revenue when it arrives.
+It is a trust liability.
+A $10,000 retainer debits the IOLTA account and credits Client Trust Liability.
+Revenue is recognized only as work is performed, in two separate journal entries that transfer earned funds from trust to operating.
+When money becomes revenue matters for both compliance and clarity.
 Understanding the distinction between funds held and funds earned is a core discipline of law firm bookkeeping.

 1. Unearned retainers are client property.
 When a client pays a $10,000 retainer, that money belongs to the client until earned through work performed.
 The initial deposit goes to your trust account, not your operating account.
 Understanding these adjustments is important for your books.